josephjacobmorris/learnings/Java/Performance and Memory/PerformanceAndMemoryTuning.md

 #### RoleUnresolvedList
 Child of ArrayList.
 Used for managing role objects
 #### Stack
+Child object of vector
 #### Vector
+Thread safe alternative to arraylist.
+Been there before arraylist.

 ## References
 * Udemy - Discover how coding choices, benchmarking, performance tuning and memory management can optimize your Java applications